vitessio/website/content/en/docs/19.0/overview/supported-databases.md

 The [VTGate](../../concepts/vtgate/) proxy server advertises its version as MySQL 8.0.

-### MySQL versions 8.0
+### MySQL 8.0

-Vitess supports the core features of MySQL versions 8.0, with [some limitations](../../reference/compatibility/mysql-compatibility/).
-Vitess also supports [Percona Server for MySQL](https://www.percona.com/software/mysql-database/percona-server) versions 8.0.
+Vitess supports the core features of MySQL 8.0, with [some limitations](../../reference/compatibility/mysql-compatibility/).
+Vitess also supports [Percona Server for MySQL](https://www.percona.com/software/mysql-database/percona-server) 8.0.

 ## Supported Databases For Imports